pmc-community/jekyll-site-template/doc-contents/_components/xlsx-to-html-chart/xlsx-to-html-chart.md

 - Column and Bar charts
 - Pie and doughnut charts

-We do not support importing the colors you assign to the series in the Excel chart.
-The colors that will be used are randomly selected in order to provide the best user experience possible.
+We do not support importing the colours you assign to the series in the Excel chart.
+The colours that will be used are randomly selected in order to provide the best user experience possible.

 # Examples
-The next examples are baset on the files located as shown below:
+The next examples are based on the files located as shown below:

 {% DirStructure doc-contents/_components/xlsx-to-html-chart %}